Military coups in Argentina: Coup of 4 June 1943

 The Revolution of '43 was a confusing political process during which various groups, many of whom had never played a role in Argentina's history, vied for power.
 The coup itself was not executed to permanently establish control, so it was a transitory dictatorship that followed.

 All of the military groups fighting for power during the Revolution of '43 were markedly anti-communist and maintained strong ties to the Catholic Church which reestablished its presence (absent since the 19th century), especially in the area of education.
 Internal fighting unleashed two more coups, meaning there were three dictators succeeding each other in power and carrying the title of "president": Arturo Rawson, Pedro Pablo Ramírez and Edelmiro Farrell.

 During this period, the Argentinian unions, mainly the socialists and the syndicalists as well as a few communists, formed an alliance with a group of young army officials led by the Colonel Juan Perón.
 This alliance constituted the successful nationalist labor movement which prevailed by winning popular support from the working class and which was given the name "Peronism".
 This period was characterized by extreme polarization of the social classes and led to the formation of a large social block that was strongly anti-Peronist and made up mostly of the middle class and upper class.

 Economically, the Revolution of '43 saw the continuation of the policy of Import Substitution Industrialization.

-The dictatorship ended with a call for a democratic elections on February 24, 1946, which all the sections of society accepted as perfect.
+The dictatorship ended with a call for democratic elections on February 24, 1946, which all the sections of society accepted as perfect.
 Juan Domingo Perón won the elections and assumed the presidency on June 4, 1946.
 Perón would later be overthrown by the military in 1955, before he finished his second term.